VKCOM/statshouse/website/docs/guides/edit-metrics.md

 If getting the highest available resolution is not crucial for you, but it is important for you to reduce [sampling](../conceptual%20overview/concepts.md#sampling), reduce your metric resolution.
-For example, you may choose to send data once per 15 seconds instead of sending per-second data:
+For example, choose a custom resolution to make the [agent](../conceptual%20overview/components.md#agent) send data once per 15 seconds instead of sending per-second data:

 <img src={ResolutionEdit} width="400"/>

 Some resolution levels are marked as "native": 1, 5, 15, 60 seconds.
-They correspond to a level of details for the UI, so we recommend using them to avoid jitter on a graph.
+They correspond to levels of details (LOD) in the UI, so we recommend using them to avoid jitter on a graph.
 See more about metric [resolution](../conceptual%20overview/concepts.md#resolution).

 You see custom resolution near the metric name in a graph view: